matthewscharles/UE5-Wwise-Demo/README.md

 ### Starting point

 I began with a YouTube tutorial by [@BuildGamesWithJon](https://www.youtube.com/watch?v=54L7Un47Pbs), using it as a starting point before applying significant modifications.
-My focus was on improving separation of concerns and shifting toward a more data-driven architecture.
+In particular, I felt that the original project would benefit from improved separation of concerns and a shift toward a more data-driven architecture.

 At this stage, all Blueprints and assets from the original tutorial have been replaced with custom implementations.